 The critical updates have to be applied within 14 days of their release.
 When we perform the audit we do not expect any critical vulnerabilities on your network.
-If there are some, then it's not a good news.
+If there are some, then it's not good news.

-Do you have unsupported operating Systems on the network?
+Do you have unsupported operating systems on the network?

-Likes of Windows 7, Windows server 2008 or older.
+Likes of Windows 7, Windows Server 2008 or older.
 If you do, it's a fail straight away unless you have an extended support agreement in place from Microsoft.
 If you are an IT manager or security manager or IT admin this can be a great opportunity to build a strong business case to upgrade your systems.
-Remember, outdated systems are a security vulnerability and security is continuous investment just like fitness
+Remember, outdated systems are a security vulnerability and security is a continuous investment just like fitness

 Do you have mobile devices that are up to date?

 Yes.
 You heard that right.
 Company mobiles are under the scope and you are expected to keep them up to date operating system.
-If you have older devices that cannot update to new OS then we have a problem.
-For example if you have iPhone 5 in your environment then time for phone shopping.
+If you have older devices that cannot update to the new OS then we have a problem.
+For example, if you have iPhone 5 in your environment then time for phone shopping.

 Did you change the default login details on network devices?

 Likes of firewalls, routers, printers, etc… You cannot leave the default credentials on your routers and firewalls.
 They would have to be updated to your own and kept secret.